EXCLUSIVE NORTH AMERICA AUTHORIZED REPRESENTATIVE OF SHIMADZU HYPERVISION ULTRA HIGH-SPEED VIDEO CAMERAS

 Synchronized Recording Speed: 1 million frames per second

-Ten Million FPS Can’t Be Wrong
+10 Million FPS Can’t Be Wrong

-Download the Shimadzu Hyper Vision HPV-X2 brochure PDF
+Download the Shimadzu HyperVision HPV-X2 datasheet PDF

-Hyper Vision HPV-X2
+Hadland Imaging Shimadzu Hyper Vision HPV-X2 brochure cover.

 Tech Specs

-Specifications current as of October 2021 and are subject to change.
+Specifications current as of May 2025 and are subject to change.

 Camera Head

-Lens Mount Nikon F-mount
+Lens Mount Nikon F mount

-Image Sensor FTCMOS2 Advanced Next-Generation Burst Image Sensor – ISO 16000
+Image Sensor FTCMOS2 Advanced Next-Generation Burst Image Sensor

 Continuous Recording Capacity HP Mode: 256 frames max